A boats anchor agains a futuristic background with rectangle patterns

 }

-The value of the position-try-options property allows a custom name as a value.
+The value of the position-try-fallbacks property allows a custom name as a value.
 Same as with anchor-name it should have two dashes (--) to start.
 It can be combined with the basic try-tactics as well.

 We’re going to try and position our .anchored item completely left or right from our .anchor filling in the full height.
 For this, we only need one fallback, but you can add as many as you want separated by a comma.
 Do note that the order matters.